ForgingAntiquity/forgingantiquity.github.io/conference.md

 <a name="Programme"/>
 #### Programme
 Papers will run from 2-6pm on Friday and 9-4pm on Saturday.
-A detailed Programme will be uploaded soon.
+A detailed programme will be uploaded soon.

 [Back to top](/conference#quicklinks)